Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 The Disposable Camera application aims to provide users with a unique and nostalgic experience of capturing and sharing moments at events.
 Inspired by disposable cameras, the app offers a user-friendly interface for event participants to take photos, share them with others, and create lasting memories.
 With features like customisable camera settings, event galleries, and cross-platform compatibility, the app aims to enhance the event experience and promote engagement among attendees.

+## Report Issues

+If you notice errors in this document, or would like to give feedback, please file a Doc Issue in the MOONSHOT-DISPOSABLE GitHub repository: https://github.com/Clementine951/MOONSHOT-DISPOSABLE/issues

 # Project Definition